cyfronet-fid/eosc-search-service/transform/README.md

 ## API
 ### Transform Endpoints
-- `/batch` - handles live update.
+- `/batch` - handles a live update.
 One or more resources per request.
-- `/full` - handles update of the whole data collection.
+- `/full` - handles an update of the whole data collection.
+- `/dump` - handles a dump update to create a single data iteration.

 ### Solr Manipulation Endpoints
 - `/create_collections` - creates all necessary Solr collections for a single data iteration.